Pauls (dairy)

-Pauls is an Australian brand name for a range of dairy products.
-Pauls history can be traced back to 1923.
-The company has been known under various names, including Queensland United Foods Ltd (QUF), Pauls Ice Cream & Milk Ltd and Pauls Limited.
-In 1998, Pauls Limited was purchased by the Italian company Parmalat, and officially changed its name in 2003 to Parmalat Australia Ltd. The company currently has its headquarters in South Brisbane.
-Today, Pauls is an Australian brand name under the Parmalat umbrella; a subsidiary of the multinational French company Lactalis.
+Pauls is an Australian brand name of dairy products whose history can be traced back to 1923.
+Currently based in South Brisbane, the company has been known by several names, including Queensland United Foods Ltd (QUF), Pauls Ice Cream & Milk Ltd and Pauls Limited.

+In 2003, five years after the Italian firm Parmalat acquired it, Pauls Limited officially changed its name to Parmalat Australia Ltd. Today, Pauls is a brand under the Parmalat umbrella, which is a subsidiary of the French multinational Lactalis.

+History

 Origins

 The company was registered as Pauls Polar Perfections Pty Limited on 13 June 1933 with paid up capital of £900 by Edward Stokes, who was still involved in 1951 as managing director of the operating company Pauls Ice Cream and Milk Ltd. The name has been written as Pauls, Paul's, and Pauls'.

 1930s

 The company in 1933 sponsored the Pauls' 4BC Party at the Brisbane City Hall.

 In 1937, the North Rockhampton premises of Paul's Polar Perfections Pty Ltd suffered notable damage due to a fire.

 Pauls Polar Perfections Limited went from being a proprietary concern to a publicly listed company.
 With its cold storage, the company also embraced fruit syrup manufacture and required new equipment.
 Directors of the company are Messieurs G. Andrew (wholesale milk vendor), T. W. Biggs (solicitor), W. A. Jolly MHR (accountant), and E. Stokes (managing).

 Subject to the regulations of the Brisbane Milk Board, suppliers' milk was subjected to chemical analysis, and examination for bacteria.
 Pauls Ice Cream and Milk Ltd was now registered as a wholesale milk vendor.

 The Milk Supply Act came into existence in late 1939.